commercial-emacs/commercial-emacs/README.md

 GNU Emacs collector, which upon allocating say a cons cell, will let it remain at its birth address in perpetuity.

-GNU Emacs's mark-sweep-free-list collector has been unfairly maligned as antiquated, generally by undergraduates who just implemented a toy moving collector for their PL class.
+GNU Emacs's non-moving collector has been unfairly maligned as antiquated, generally by undergraduates who just implemented a toy moving collector for their PL class.
 They might be surprised to know that the Boehm paper on which Emacs's collector is based was published twenty years *after* Cheney's paper on moving collection.